hamitbugrabayram/AerialPositioning/README.md

 Place the weights in an accessible location (e.g., within the respective matchers/<matcher_name>/weights directory.
 However, this might be ignored by the submodule's gitignore - a central weights/ folder outside matchers might be better).

-Update the paths in config.yaml under the matcher_weights section accordingly (e.g., gim_weights_path).
+Update the paths in config.yaml under the matcher_weights section accordingly (e.g., gim_weights_path, loftr_weights_path).

 ### 6. Run Benchmark